-This module imports the Common, the Concrete Purse, the Concrete World, the Between World, the Between World operations and the Abstract World modules.
+This module imports the Common, the Concrete Purse, the Concrete World, the Between World operations and the Abstract World modules.

 It defines the Abstract/Between abstraction relation, splitting it into two parts : a "construction" part (defining the abstract world), and a "condition" part (the applicability preconditions for the abstraction relation).